caligin/toggles/README.md

 #### :keystore

 Path to the keystore containing certificate and private key.
-Defaults to "keystore.jks".
+Defaults to "toggles-localhost.jks".

 Running locally via `make run` will generate a keystore with a self-signed certificate.